 This season has seen the emergence of Jack Wilshire as a player of some repute.
 Unlike his midfield team mates, he does seem to have a certain steel and maturity to his game that they lack, but he is still young and learning his trade.
 In the end he should replace Song, but will in almost certain terms be the successor to Fabregas in the team.

 Vieira and Petit were one of the best partnerships of the modern era, so it again begs the question, why hasn't Arsene tried to sign a similar player?

 Up front, Arsenal only have one good striker.
-Robin van Persie is streets ahead of Niklas Bendtner, or Eduardo, or even Carlos Vela for that matter.
+Robin van Persie is streets ahead of Niklas Bendtner or even the shrinking Marouane Chamakh for that matter.
 They need to bring in a new forward badly.
 They won't win the league until they do.

 One other problem that this current Arsenal team suffer from is that they are virgins.

 They have never won anything, because they don't know how to win anything.
 They lack the nous, experience, and mentality needed to get over the finishing line.
 One competition that now deserves to be really looked at and treated with respect is the League Cup.

 Back in the '70s Brian Clough took over a Nottingham Forest team that had never won a thing.
 During the time, there was a cup called the Anglo/Scottish Cup, the most disrespected trophy in football.

 It was such an awful competition that nobody took it seriously, except Clough and Forest.